PFAS

 Narrabri

 The Narrabri town water supply relies on three bores; Killarney Bore, Tibberena Bore and Elizabeth Bore.
-Each of these bores have produced a positive test result for PFAS.

-Water sourced from these bores is pumped to the Namoi Street Reservoir, which supplies the Narrabri township with drinking water.
-Testing results, as shown below, have identified PFAS levels below the current Australian Drinking Water Guidelines.
+Currently, water sourced from Tibberena Bore and Elizabeth Bore is pumped to the Namoi Street Reservoir, which supplies the Narrabri township with drinking water.

-Namoi Street Reservoir
+Namoi Street Reservoir testing results

 PFHxS |